dobromir-hristov/vuecommunity/docs/guide/ecosystem/mobile-apps.md

 ::: danger Cons
 * Generally slower than Native apps
-* Access to lower level device APIs is dependent on wrapper (Cordova)
+* Access to lower level device APIs is dependent on wrapper (Cordova or Capacitor)
 * Platform inconsistencies
 :::